-A website is the foundation of every HVAC business in 2019.
+A website is the foundation of every HVAC business.
 As a company that has designed websites for more over 200 clients, we’ve learned a thing or two about what makes a website successful for heating and cooling businesses.
-But before we get into what those things are, it’s important to define what success is for an HVAC contractor who markets their services online in 2019.
+But before we get into what those things are, it’s important to define what success is for an HVAC contractor who markets their services online in 2020.
 In our conversations with clients, the consensus is that HVAC leads are the most important indicator of online success.
 The rest of it is just a pathway towards the end goal.
 With that knowledge, let’s take a look at the elements of quality HVAC web design:

 - Responsive Design In today’s market, your website must display optimally across all devices, be it; mobile, tablet, or desktop.
-Responsive design ensures that your website displays properly on every kind of device.

 - WordPress Invest in a custom WordPress website that allows for simple content management and third party plugin support.
-Keep your website relevant to WordPress’s internal blog feature which keeps fresh content circulating on your page.

 Most heating and cooling contractors fail to generate success with their website because of the usage of HVAC websites templates.
 These free stock templates (or sometimes paid for $15-$50) prevent the pages from ranking well on Google search results.
 Some of the templates present fine, but their coding structure is not unique and therefore is not conducive to high rankings.
 Google prefers websites that are unique, not just in presentation but in code.
 HVAC Webmasters designs completely customized websites for every HVAC Contractor.
 Elements of our custom design include: